HIV-associated Neurocognitive Disorder (HAND)

 Histologic Findings

 The hallmark is HIV encephalitis in the white and subcortical gray matter.
 These changes are noted in 20-90% of patients.
 Some patients show only minimal changes.
-Atrophy is typically in a frontotemporal distribution.
+Atrophy typically is in a frontotemporal distribution.
 Diffuse myelin pallor may be present but is more commonly due to changes in the blood-brain barrier than to demyelination.
 Vacuolation may be observed.

 Cortical neuronal loss is noted in 18-50% of patients.
 Subcortical neuronal loss (substantia nigra) is noted in 25%.
 Reduced synaptic density and dendritic arborization may be observed.
 Some neurons and astrocytes appear to die by apoptosis.